Celebrate Easter with sustainable chocolate

 Palm oil, cocoa, sugar, milk… most ingredients in chocolate are not eco-friendly and fair, but they are, however, available in a sustainable way.
 Combine organic and fair-trade, since it is the best guarantee against deforestation, monoculture and other unsustainable agricultural practices.

-3. Try vegetarian chocolate
+3. Try vegan chocolate

 Chocolate animals do not necessarily have to be processed with animal ingredients.
 The impact of large-scale farming on the environment is much smaller when processing vegan products.
 Fortunately, these ingredients are not used in each chocolate product.
-Because of the ever-growing vegetarian market, new products are being launched.
+Because of the ever-growing vegan market, new products are being launched.
 You no longer have to fear eating only dark chocolate as a vegetarian alternative.
 Now, there are also “milk” chocolate products that are entirely vegan!

 (Foto: Fauve Chocolade)